European Resource Adequacy Assessment

 What is the role of ACER with respect to the ERAA?

-• approves the methodologies associated with the ERAA (see below)
+• approves the methodologies associated with the ERAA,

-• assesses ENTSO-E’s annual ERAA that is subject to ACER’s approval.
-Analysis includes the relevant scenarios, assumptions and results (see below the ACER decisions on the ERAAs)
+• reviews and approves ENTSO-E’s annual ERAA.
+ACER’s analysis includes the relevant scenarios, assumptions and results (see below the ACER decisions on the ERAAs).

 European Resource Adequacy Assessment

-The image below illustrates how ACER, throughout the year, engages with ENTSO-E and other stakeholders on ERAA issues, communicates its views and strives to resolve pressing matters.
+ACER engages throughout the year with ENTSO-E and other stakeholders, communicates its views and strives to resolve pressing matters.

-During the ETNSO-E webinar on the preliminary input data, ACER
+During the ENTSO-E webinar on the preliminary input data, ACER:

-• highlighted the role of stakeholder involvement in ensuring data quality,
+• highlighted the role of transparency and stakeholder involvement in ensuring data quality,

-• reiterated a need for reliable input data for robust ERAA results.
+• reiterated the need for reliable input data for robust ERAA results.

 • provided concrete examples of where assumptions and data should be improved,

-• advocated for a consistent application of data within the two modules of ERAA and for enhanced consistency with the EU emission reduction targets.
+• advocated for a consistent application of data within the two modules of ERAA,